Perkedel/Whole-KisekaeCharacters/README.md

 - Linus Torvalds - Creator of Linux, the only UNIX that well known by every kind and generous people like me.
 - Microsoft Corporation - Here, and shut up.
 Satisfied?!; Started by the one of the richest guy in the world that makes common Operating System and other technology stuffs which is not bad if you are not doing serious technical stuffs.
 Also one of their division supplies human mascot which ends in 'tan', 'chan', or whatever it is.
 - Debian guy - even though he died idiotly, this guy supplies the greatest distro before being re-modded by Ubuntu guys.
-- Apple inc. - Alright, you enforced me but I hate to credit it actually!; makes the most unfair price thingy people will stupid of to buy it right now and hey this is the best than the other (the brain excitement lobe activates there only if they used an **expensive** things so it makes illusionally feels that the product is "exciting" and "Duper Awesome" while actually it sucks).
+- Apple inc. - ~~Alright, you enforced me but I hate to credit it actually!~~ oh s, Apple angries to me!
+Sorry dude!; makes the most unfair price thingy people will stupid of to buy it right now and hey this is the best than the other (the brain excitement lobe activates there only if they used an **expensive** things so it makes illusionally feels that the product is "exciting" and "Duper Awesome" while actually it sucks).
 We may found our contributor(s) port the Apple related mascots.
 - You all, guys - Contributing something, written this in case you did not written but we'll soon write your name as possible.

 ##[Coming soon] Ok this was under construction.